mschmit88/SObjM/README.md

 #### and_x()

-Using this method, you can create a matcher who groups all passed matchers by an and-operation.
+Using this method, you can create a matcher that groups all passed matchers by an and-operation.

 Example: